Improving Word Embedding Factorization for Compression Using Distilled Nonlinear Neural Decomposition: Related Work

-\paragraph{Tensor Decomposition} \cite{de2000multilinear} introduced multilinear SVD, which is a generalization of SVD for higher order tensors. \cite{oseledets2011tensor} introduced an efficient algorithm Tensor Train (TT) for multilinear SVD Tensor. \cite{novikov2015tensorizing} applied the Tensor Train decomposition on fully connected layers of deep neural networks. \citet{khrulkov2019tensorized} applied Tensor Train algorithm to the input embedding layer on different NLP problems like language modeling, machine translation and sentiment analysis.
+\paragraph{Tensor Decomposition} \citet{de2000multilinear} introduced multilinear SVD, which is a generalization of SVD for higher order tensors. \citet{oseledets2011tensor} introduced an efficient algorithm Tensor Train (TT) for multilinear SVD Tensor. \citet{novikov2015tensorizing} applied the Tensor Train decomposition on fully connected layers of deep neural networks. \citet{khrulkov2019tensorized} applied Tensor Train algorithm to the input embedding layer on different NLP problems like language modeling, machine translation and sentiment analysis.
 They demonstrate high compression rate with little loss of performance.
 However, they compress only the input embedding and not the softmax layer for language modeling and machine translation.

-\paragraph{Knowledge Distillation} Knowledge distillation has been studied in model compression where knowledge of a large cumbersome model is transferred to a small model for easy deployment.
-Several studies have been studied on the knowledge transfer technique (\cite{Hinton2015,Romero2015}).
-In this paper, we propose a embedding factorization of word-embedding matrix using knowledge distillation to mimic the pre-trained word-embedding representation.
+\paragraph{Knowledge Distillation} Knowledge distillation \cite{bucilua2006model,Hinton2015}. has been studied in model compression where knowledge of a large cumbersome model is transferred to a small model for easy deployment.
+In this paper, we propose an embedding factorization of word-embedding matrix using knowledge distillation to mimic the pre-trained word-embedding representation.